datalayer-examples/jupyterlab-extensions-example/README.md

 - The [extension examples](https://github.com/jupyterlab/extension-examples) repository.
 That repository contains many different extensions which cover each one specific feature, whereas this repository contains one extension that provides many features.
 - The [astrononmy picture of the day extension](https://github.com/jupyterlab/jupyterlab_apod) documented on [this page](https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html).

 Please also note the [examples folder](https://github.com/jupyterlab/jupyterlab/tree/master/examples) of the main JupyterLab repository contains other ways to use the JupyterLab packages, which are not the extensions we are adressing in this repository.
 We also do not address custom Lumino/JupyterLab `applications` are developed (examples of such custom `Application` be found in JupyterLab itself, Notebook 7, JupyerLite, JupyterLab Rise extension).

-To avoid dupclicate content, we try to sit in the top-right quadrant `HOW TO GUIDES`.
+To avoid duplicate content, we try to sit in the top-right quadrant of the `HOW TO GUIDES`.

 <img src="https://documentation.divio.com/_images/overview.png"/>